johnsonjh/duma/README.md

     - It may be necessary to prefix this command with ***su***, ***sudo***, ***doas***, *etc.* to elevate privileges, depending on the specified `DESTDIR` or `prefix`
 - Test **DUMA** installation
   - `gmake installcheck`
-- Uninstallation may be similarly performed
+- Un-installation may be similarly performed
   - `gmake uninstall`

+---

 ##### CMake